The scary big picture of popular kids toys

 Decision fatigue is the deteriorating quality of decisions made by an individual after a long session of decision making.

-It's the reason former US President Barack Obama, former CEO of Apple Steve Jobs, and former geeky teenager Mark Zuckerberg purposely pared down their wardrobes to one or two outfits.
-It's also the reason why kids whose bedrooms are filled with heaps of toys will whine 'I'm boooored', instead of actually playing with all those dime a dozen toys.
+Decision fatigue is the reason Barack Obama, Steve Jobs, and Mark Zuckerberg purposely pared down their wardrobes to one or two outfits.
+It's also the reason why kids whose bedrooms are filled with heaps of toys will whine 'I'm boooored', instead of actually playing with any of them.
 They're underwhelmed by what’s on offer and overwhelmed by choice.

 "The little child’s need for order is one of the most powerful incentives to dominate his early life... a favorable environment ...will encourage the flowering of a child's natural gifts.
 All that is needed is to remove the obstacles."